OrbitAID-Aerospace/yamcs/README.md

 Yamcs is a mission control framework developed in Java.
 It uses an open-ended architecture that allows tailoring its feature set using yaml configuration files.
 You can also extend the default feature set by writing custom Java classes.

-To start developing your own Yamcs application, follow our [Getting Started](https://yamcs.org/getting-started) guide.
+To start developing your own Yamcs application, follow our [Getting Started](https://yamcs.org/getting-started) guide..

 ## Documentation